-Online Percentage Calculator – Percent Change & Difference
+Online Percentage Calculator – Fast & Free

 Percentage calculations are easy to get wrong.
 Whether you're working out a discount, checking how much something has changed, or comparing two values, manual maths invites errors, and most people aren't sure they've got it right.

-This free online percentage calculator covers percentage change, percentage difference, increase and decrease, all in one place.
+The percentage calculator covers percentage change, percentage difference, increase and decrease, all in one place.
 Type your numbers and the result appears instantly.
 No formulas, no sign-up, works on any device.

 Percentage Calculator